-EYFS- Fundamental movement skills (FMS), which consists of throwing, catching, jumping, striking, running, kicking and agility;
+EYFS- In early years we focus on: fundamental movement skills (FMS) and fine motor skills which consists of; throwing, catching, jumping, striking, running, kicking and agility.

-KS2- Invasion games, fitness and agility, athletics, gymnastics, striking and fielding, net and wall and swimming.
+KS2- Invasion games, fitness and agility, athletics, gymnastics, striking and fielding, orienteering and swimming.

-The children in Year 3 access swimming lessons at Orford Jubilee Hub for 10 week sessions.
-Year 6 access additional sessions for 6 weeks at SWIM!
+The children in Year 3/4 access swimming lessons at Great Sankey Hub for 10 weeks.
+Additionally, year 6 access a further 6 sessions at SWIM! to boast their confidence.

-Alongside Mr Riley and Mr Williams, we have specialist coaches from Warrington Wolves, who deliver Physical and Sports development sessions to our children with additional needs.
-They plan and teach exciting activities for the children in the Designated Provisions, which develop the children’s physically ability and encourages them to play in team games.
-The activities are fully accessible to all of the children.
+Alongside Mr Riley and Mrs Nicholson, we have a specialist coach Mr Donnelly from Warrington Wolves Foundation, who deliver physical and sports development sessions to our children with additional needs.
+They plan and teach exciting activities for the children in the Designated Provisions, which develop the children’s physically ability and encourages them to play team games.

 Each class across Key Stage 2 will participate in an extra hour of physical activity and sport for a half term as part of their CLASP session.
 They will improve their skills whilst playing enjoyable team games.
 Alongside the sports lessons, children will participate in a ‘Commando Joe’ session, developing their skills in teamwork, confidence and physical activity.
 Research has proven that these skills transfer into other aspects of the children’s lives and help build confident and resilient learners.